 -

-Never intervene during learning phase.
-7-14 days of patience saves weeks of recovery.
+Do not touch anything during the learning phase.
+7-14 days of restraint saves weeks of recovery.
+Set a calendar reminder and walk away.

 What To Read Next